arbor-sim/arbor/doc/install.rst

     =========== ============ ============================================
     Compiler    Min version  Notes
     =========== ============ ============================================
-    GCC         5.2.0        Earlier 5.x releases probably work.
+    GCC         5.2.0        5.1 probably works, 5.0 doesn't.
     Clang       4.0          Clang 3.8 and later probably work.
     Apple Clang 9
-    Intel       17.0.1       Needs GCC 5 or later for std library.
+    Intel       17.0.1       Needs GCC 5 or later for standard library.
     =========== ============ ============================================

 ..
 Note::
     The ``CC`` and ``CXX`` environment variables are used to specify the compiler executable to the CMake build scripts.
-If these are not set, CMake may use a different compiler.
+If these are not set, CMake will automatically choose a compiler.
-    On the system that the test below was performed, CMake used ``/usr/bin/c++``, which was GCC version 4.8.5.
+    On the system that the test below was performed, if the ``CC`` and ``CXX`` variables are not set, CMake used ``/usr/bin/c++``, which was GCC version 4.8.5.

     .. code-block:: bash

-        # check which version of gcc is available
+        # check which version of GCC is available
         $ g++ --version
         g++ (GCC) 5.2.0
         Copyright (C) 2015 Free Software Foundation, Inc.